 Now the whole philosophy, “You show me somebody who falls in love with Jesus, and I’ll show you a person who won’t be a problem to society.”

-But think they have a choice (my free will friends should like that) and thinking hmm, well, church or jail.
-At this point, to the writer jail sounds more like a ministry than church.
+But most think they have a choice (my free will friends should like that) and thinking hmm, well, church or jail.
+At this point, to the writer, jail sounds more like a ministry than church.
 In fact, for me, going to many churches has been like going to jail on Sunday.
 It has been brutal.
 What is worse is that you do not have to deal with convicts but Christians and they are a rough crowd.
-Politics is more brutal than a beating.

-Church should be all about the gospel of Jesus Christ.
+Church should be all about the gospel of Jesus Christ (1 Cor 2:1-2).
 I have heard and believed that the pulse, the very life blood of the church hinges on two main understandings: regeneration (how we are spiritually brought back from death to new life) and justification (how we become spiritually righteous before God).
 When I talk of the concept of church I do not want to hear about churches without walls, lectures on the pagan idea of the word “church.”
-I do not want to listen to somebody sell me on small groups, cell groups, because anything that sounds like an experiment is probably heresy.
-I don’t want to hear, ‘Oh if we gather over coffee that is the church.”
+I do not want to listen to somebody sell me on small groups, cell groups or home groups.
+Hey there is nothing wrong with these things but they are NOT the answer CHRIST IS.
+Look, anything that sounds like an experiment is probably heresy.
+I don’t want to hear, “Oh if we gather over coffee that is the church.”
 I do not want to hear about apostolic models, episcopal organizations, ecumenical unity or evangelical marketing to solve the church growth problem.
 It all gives me motion sickness because it is like an out of control car.
 I decided to get out of the car and see who was driving.
 I dared to examine church and preaching from a distance.
 How dare I?
 It always seems like we are trying to correct or remake “church” and now someone finally compares it in the same breath with jail.
 That hurts.

-Church seemed like jail to me.
-After pastoring for years and then to sit in church I realized my own errors and the present misguided foolishness of those I listened to.
-It was hard to sit there and hear anything and everything except Christ.
-Worship styles is not the answer (sometimes it is more a problem competing with pure teaching).
-Church is not about working harder at your ministry and burning out for rather than rusting out for Jesus.
-Paying your tithe with multiple offerings is not the gospel.
+For a while, church seemed like jail to me.
+After pastoring for years and then to sit in church for a while, I realized my own errors and the misguided foolishness of those I listened to.
+It was hard to sit there.
+Preachers seemed to include Christ as a footnote or endnote in their messages instead of Jesus being their message.
 Our first love is Christ.
-Our second love is his real people.
+Our second love is his people.
 Being near him as we gather in whatever form, liturgical, formal or spontaneous is freedom for our hearts.
 Being near others that love him is fellowship.

 I am sure of two things, Jesus said he will build his church and it was to be a house of prayer.
 Church is a place and a people.
 It is a place where the gifts of the spirit are seen to build up not tear down people.
 It is a place where we treat all people with honor, empathy and humility.
 We make no distinctions and resist division.
-It is one body, and where the true gospel is proclaimed the very body of Christ, many parts, not one part where we need everyone.
-They are God’s sons and daughters.
-They are never inmates, paying off their spiritual debt to pseudo-spirituality.
+It is one body, and where the true gospel is proclaimed the very body of Christ, many parts, not one part where we need everyone (see 1 Cor 12).
+The church is made up of God’s sons and daughters (2 Cor.
+6:18) not inmates, paying off their spiritual debt to a God who is their warden.
+Christ took our judgement, he went to prison (Isa 53:8) for us.
+It is a place where we are family, a place where Jesus is preached (Acts 8:35), not a punishment where you serve out a sentence.
+Jesus paid for all of our crimes against him.
+He says to us, “You are forgiven and all your rebellion, lawless deeds and sins are gone.”
+(Heb.
+8:12).
+That is the gospel.

-© 2013 Soul Health Care Ministries.
+© 2018 Stephen S. Gibney.
 If you use this article tell people about us and where you found it.
 Don’t plagiarize.